Project Planning

 Start to gather information needed to set up a project for success.
 These elements will help you build a project plan that you can then take to council, or to funding partners.

-Use your vision and park masterplan, and input from your advisory committee, to develop ideas for a high impact core project to anchor your park masterplan.
+Use your vision and masterplan, and input from your advisory committee, to develop ideas for a high impact core project to anchor your park masterplan.

 Wascana Centre in Regina